Asia Pacific Education Group Announces Acquisition of CPP

 IT School promises jobs within three months of graduating

 Computer Power Plus is offering a first for New Zealand tertiary providers: a job in the industry within three months of graduation or your course fees paid back in full, guaranteed.

 High School League Powered by Computer Power Plus

-The High School eSports League, which has been running for five weeks, has attracted 50 teams from throughout the country for its inaugural season.
+The High School eSports League, has attracted 50 teams from throughout the country for its inaugural season.
 Running a nationwide competition presents its share of technical challenges and that’s where Computer Power Plus steps in to provide support.

 Visit from Datacom

-Sam Haines, a CPP graduate and ex-instructor came to visit the Wellington Campus on 21 August to talk to our students about his role at Datacom
+Sam Haines, a CPP graduate and ex-instructor came to visit the Wellington Campus in August to talk to our students about his role at Datacom

 .
 Sam is a Business Manager and shared with us some of the innovative software solutions and IT projects his team is currently working on.

 Ruth McDavitt, CEO of Summer of Tech

 visited the Wellington campus in July to share with our students the opportunities available to them to get paid work experience with IT companies over summer.
 She also talked about the Summer of Tech bootcamps that help to hone students technical and soft skills for employment.